jodijotar/web_hacking/README.md

 **phase2.1_network_active**

 Not every program is okay with you probing ports like a maniac in their network so do this phase carrefully, this can become really noisy.
 Runs in parallel with phase 2 and converges at phase 3. `asnmap_ranges.txt` is the full CIDR expansion of `asns.txt`. `naabu_live_ports.txt` contains IP:port pairs that responded on web-relevant ports (80, 443, 8080, 8443, 4443, 8888, 9000). `nmap_banners.txt` holds service and version banners. `ip_no_dns.txt` is the critical output — IPs that responded to the port scan but have no corresponding entry in `subdomains_resolved.txt`.
 These are hosts with no DNS record: forgotten staging environments, legacy infrastructure, shadow IT.
 Produced by diffing naabu output against the resolved subdomain list.
-I make this phase cover and focus in web servers ports, if you find an host that have other services running you can go deep on them, but in bug bounty targets thats is probably unlikely to find.
+This phase cover and focus in web servers ports, if you find an host that have other services running you can go deep on them, but in bug bounty targets thats is probably unlikely to happen.

 **phase3_surface**